NPB Rookie of the Year Lineage - Future Stars Who Shone in Their First Year

 Era Shifts Seen in Pitcher-Hitter Award Ratios

 Classifying Rookie of the Year winners by pitcher versus position player reveals structural shifts across NPB eras.
 From the 1950s through the 1970s, ace-caliber starting pitchers dominated the award in an era of complete-game workhorses.
 After the 1980s, hitter winners increased, with the Pacific League's designated-hitter rule making offensive rookies particularly prominent.
 The Central League maintained a relatively higher share of pitching winners even into the 2000s, creating a divergence between the two circuits.
-Average wins for pitching winners declined from the 18-win range in the 1960s to the 10-win range in the 2010s, reflecting specialization of starting rotations and innings-limit management.
+The win totals posted by pitching winners have also come down from earlier eras, reflecting the specialization of starting rotations and the management of innings loads.
+As the assumption that one pitcher finishes his own game has faded, wins have become a less workable yardstick for judging a rookie pitcher.
 Simply tracking the pitcher-hitter ratio over time reveals the evolution of NPB's tactical philosophy.

 Hall-of-Fame Players Who Missed the Rookie Award

 Many players who never won Rookie of the Year nonetheless carved their names into NPB history.
 Ichiro (then with Orix) entered professional baseball in 1992 but spent his first year primarily in the farm system, making him ineligible for meaningful consideration.
 In his third year, 1994, he set the single-season hit record and became an instant star, but he had already exceeded the eligibility window.
 Tomoaki Kanemoto (Hiroshima) received limited playing time in his debut year and missed the award, yet later became the 'Iron Man' with his consecutive full-inning appearance streak.
-Kazuhiro Kiyohara (Seibu) hit 31 home runs in 1986, but the Pacific League award that year went to Yukihiro Nishizaki (Nippon-Ham) who won 21 games.
+Sadaharu Oh (Yomiuri) also missed the award, batting in the .160s as a rookie in 1959, yet he went on to set NPB's career record with 868 home runs.
 These cases illustrate that the Rookie of the Year award is not the sole predictor of long-term greatness.

 After the Award - A Five-Year Survival Rate Perspective